-The scalar advection equation assures that scalar masses are conserved in the flow column.
+The scalar advection equation assures that scalar masses are conserved in the flow column when moving with the surrouding fluid.
 The same cell cell-centered finite volume approach used for the SWE is employed in scalar advection, namely the HLLC approximate Riemann solver.
 In order to discretize the scalar advection equation, the same unstructured mesh adopted for the hydrodynamic and morphodynamic parts is used, as is the same finite volume approach.
 As a consequence, the scalar concentration $\phi_s$ is defined at the element center and is equally distributed over the element.
+This numerical approach is applied to turbulent kinetic energy quantities ( $\kappa, \epsilon$ ), suspended sediment and tracers.